mcealie/mcealie.github.io/research.md

 I worked with Dr. Wan-chun Liu at Colgate University for three years as an undergraduate research assistant.
 Dr. Liu’s laboratory studies genetic and environmental influences on vocal learning and communication in songbirds.
 During my time in his lab I participated in a number of projects that examined how the environment affected song learning ability and brain circuits.
-My contributions to this work were included in a publication accepted in [NeuroReport.](https://pubmed.ncbi.nlm.nih.gov/30601425/)
-The work was particularly exciting because it suggested that songbirds have prenatal auditory listening.
+My contributions to this work were included in a publication in [NeuroReport.](https://pubmed.ncbi.nlm.nih.gov/30601425/) The work was particularly exciting because it suggested that songbirds have prenatal auditory listening.

 Additionally, I examined the relationship between movement and neurogenesis in zebra finches.
 I injected birds with BrdU and performed immunohistochemistry to determine cell survival after birds were wing clipped to limit movement.
 I collaborated with another student who studied song learning ability in the same birds.
 This work provides further insight into the relationship between locomotor movement and the development of vocal-motor learning.
-I presented this work as a Neuroscience Honors Thesis presentation at Colgate University.
+I presented this work as a Neuroscience Honors Thesis presentation at Colgate University, which has now been published in [Communications Biology.](https://www.nature.com/articles/s42003-022-03533-3)

 <!-- # COMMENT EXPLAINING THIS PAGE --
 We're currently using this section of the site to host these tutorials,